lmagalhaes/pycourse/data-structure/lists.md

 ## lists

-List is an ordered collection of items and can contain any sequence of any valid python types,including.
+List is an ordered collection of items and can contain any sequence of any valid python types,including lists.

 Elements in a list should be enclosed by square brackets separated by ',', including others lists.